-A HIPAA violation is a failure to comply with any of the standards set by the Privacy, Security, and Breach Notification Rules.
-There does not have to be a data breach for a HIPAA violation to occur, and penalties can be imposed for (for example) the failure to provide staff training, the failure to allow patients to review their PHI, and the failure to retain documents for the required time.
+A HIPAA violation is a failure to comply with any applicable provisions in the Administrative Simplification provisions.
+There does not have to be a data breach for a HIPAA violation to occur, and penalties can be imposed for (for example) the failure to provide staff training, the failure to allow patients access to PHI, and the failure to retain documents for the required time.

 What constitutes a HIPAA violation?

 The failure to develop and enforce HIPAA-compliant policies and procedures can also constitute a HIPAA violation.
-If there are no policies or procedures to guide staff on how to perform their roles compliantly, and a data breach subsequently occurs, Covered Entities will be sanctioned for the failure to develop policies and the failure to train staff on policies as well as for the data breach.
+If there are no policies or procedures to guide staff on how to perform their roles compliantly, and a data breach subsequently occurs, organizations can be sanctioned for the failure to develop policies and the failure to train staff on policies as well as for the data breach.

 What are the consequences for violating HIPAA?

-This depends on who violates HIPAA and how much harm results from the violation.
+This depends on the nature of the violation and how much harm results from the violation.
 If a violation occurs that “the Covered Entity was unaware of and could not have realistically avoided had a reasonable amount of care had been taken to comply with HIPAA” the consequences will be relatively minor.
-However, if a individual violates HIPAA contrary to the policies enforce by their employer, they could lose their job and spend up to ten years in jail.
+However, if a individual violates HIPAA contrary to the policies enforced by their employer, they could lose their job and spend up to ten years in jail.

 What is the civil penalty for unknowingly violating HIPAA?